Alcohol Treatment Washington, Causes, Effects and Symptoms of Alcoholism, Therapies, Medications & Dual Diagnosis Rehab Washington

 Topiramate has been shown in studies to significantly improve multiple drinking outcomes, compared with a placebo.

 Medications Combined With Behavioral Alcohol Treatment

-Also known as alcohol counseling, behavioral treatments involve working with a health professional to identify and help change the behaviors that lead to heavy drinking.
+Utilizing behavioral treatments and pharmacotherapy has been found to have better outcomes than using either approach alone.
+Known as alcohol counseling, behavioral treatments involve working with a health professional to identify and help change the behaviors that lead to heavy drinking.
 Behavioral therapies for alcohol treatment share certain features, which can include:

 - Working to set reachable goals

 - Coping with or avoiding the triggers that might cause relapse

 - Developing the skills needed to stop or reduce drinking

 - Helping to build a solid social support system

 The effectiveness of specific treatments can vary depending on individual factors, such as the severity of the addiction and the person’s unique circumstances.
 Therefore, consulting with a healthcare professional or substance abuse specialist is always recommended for personalized treatment recommendations.